Fear of Flying Warning Signs

 • You are afraid of the unknown.

 When you have to face these fears and anxieties over a long period of time, for example, during a flight, or even during the weeks leading up to the flight, your reactions may include actions such as self-medicating with alcohol or drugs, or other actions that are related to the stress of flying.
 If you have one or more of these symptoms, it may be worth your while to do some personal research on the subject.
-The links below may be a good start.
+The resources below may be a good start.

 Fear of Flying Basics